apache/incubator-pegasus-website/_docs/en/administration/table-migration.md

 Assume the source cluster is `ClusterA`, the target cluster is `ClusterB`, and the table to migrate is `TableA`.
 The migration steps are:

 1. **Create the table on the target cluster.**
    The `copy_data` command does not auto-create tables on the target cluster.
 You must manually create a table (for example, named `TableB`).
-The new table’s name and partition count may differ from the original.
+The new table’ s name and partition count may differ from the original.

 2. **Add the target cluster’s configuration to the Shell config file.**
-   Since you specify the target cluster with `-c`, you need to list `ClusterB`’s MetaServer addresses in `src/shell/config.ini`.
+   Since you specify the target cluster with `-c`, you need to list `ClusterB`’ s MetaServer addresses in `src/shell/config.ini`.
 In the Shell working directory, append:

    ```ini
    [pegasus.clusters]